Page cover

 not often used in games but perfectly usable, free for students

-used by architects but no topo / UV tools, don't use it beyond blockout phase
+used by architects but no topo / UV tools, not recommended to use this beyond blockout phase

 2D art tools